seng637/seng637-a3/seng637-a3.md

 ## 3.2 Measure Data Flow Coverage Manually

 To become more familiar with data flow coverage and achieve a deeper understanding of how coverage tools work, calculate the DU-pair coverage for two methods, by hand.
 The methods to analyze are: DataUtilities.calculateColumnTotal and one method of your choice from the org.jfree.data.Range class (that you have a test set for, from Assignment 2).
 Calculate the DU-pair coverage by tracing through the execution of each of your test cases for these methods, manually.
 This will need to be included in your report.
-You need to report the followings per method:
+You need to report the following per method:

 - the data flow graph